jianpingliao1991/steedos.org/docs/metadata/object/field.md

 ## Declarative Metadata File Suffix and Directory Location

-Custom fields are user-defined fields and are additional part of the custom object or standard object definition.
+Custom fields are user-defined fields, they are stored in the `fields` folder with the suffix `.field` as an additional part of the CustomObject component.
+The component can represent a custom object or a standard object, such as an account.

 See [Object](summary) for more information.
 Standard fields are predefined on standard objects.

 ```sh
 my-app